 5 Shocking Statistics About Debt.

-When we talk about the economy and our finances, most of us check in on a number of key statistics, including unemployment rates, the Dow Jones stock market average, and even mortgage interest rates.
+There are a number of key statistics most of us check in on when we talk about the economy and our finances.
+These include unemployment rates, the Dow Jones stock market average, and even mortgage interest rates.

 However, the numbers we should be paying attention to on a macro scale paint a far gloomier picture of the U.S. economy and our finances.